WallStreetMojo

 Formula

-The formula for a statement of changes in equity includes the opening and closing value of the equity, net income for the year, dividends paid, along with other changes.
+The formula for a statement of changes in equity includes the opening and closing value of the equity, net income for the year, dividends paid, and other changes.

 Opening Balance of Equity + Net Income – Dividends +/- Other Changes = Closing Balance of Equity